Jagratigodake/ibmcloudantsample/README.md

 # Cloning Sample Repo
 1. Accessing Git CLI
-  - For windows Users: Open Git CMD
+  - For Windows Users: Open Git CMD
   - For Linux and Mac Users: Open Terminal
 2. Use the following command to clone the sample repository
   - $ git clone https://github.com/Ritwikjoshi/ibmcloudantsample